Arrow: Adaptive Scheduling Mechanisms for Disaggregated LLM Inference Architecture: Design

+Here, $I$ is the indicator function.
+The first component is used to check whether requests of the other type still exist on current instance.
+If they do, it indicates that the instance's role has been flipped previously and the flipping is not yet complete.
+The scheduler prioritizes flipping instances of this type, effectively revoking the previous flipping operation.
+The second component indicates that instances with a lighter load have a lower cost.

 \parabf{Scheduling in Overload Scenario.} Scenarios in which both prefill and decode tasks are overloaded are not the primary optimization target for \sysname{}.
-However, to prevent oscillations in instance allocation caused by prefill and decode tasks competing for resources, \sysname{} prioritizes allocating compute resources to the decode requests.
-Specifically, in Algorithm~\ref{alg:prefill-scheduling}, before flipping a decode instance to a prefill instance, the scheduler checks the load on the decode instance.
-If the decode load is high, the flipping is abandoned.
-In contrast, when flipping a prefill instance to a decode instance, the scheduler does not check the prefill load.
-The core rationale for this design is to maximize the number of completed requests in the shortest possible time, and to avoid scenarios where a large number of requests occupy memory resources without progressing beyond the prefill phase.
+However, to prevent instance scheduling oscillations in such scenarios, \sysname{} prioritizes allocating compute resources to the decode requests.
+Specifically, in Algorithm~\ref{alg:global-request-scheduling}, before a D$\rightarrow$P flip, the scheduler checks the load of the decode instance and aborts the flip if the decode load is high, whereas P$\rightarrow$D flips proceed without prefill load checks.
+The core rationale for this design is to avoid scenarios where a large number of requests occupy memory resources without progressing beyond the prefill phase.
 Existing work~\cite{qinMooncakeKVCachecentricDisaggregated2024} has also proposed request scheduling schemes for overloaded scenarios, but the design of such schemes is beyond the scope of this paper.